Jacqui Lewis - October 2020

 Sadly we are finding less and less “food” at the supermarkets and more and more packets.

 Invest in a food storage system that suits your portion sizes and cook ahead of time.
+You can get lunch boxes to help in prepping your healthy meal for the week.

 3. AVOID TEMPTATION